ResourceDataInc/Centroid/python/README.md

 }
 ```

-Python applications can consume this JSON configuration using Centroid's python API.
+Python applications can consume this JSON using Centroid's Python API.

 ### Python API

-The python API is available through the `centroid.Config` class.
+The Python API is available through the `centroid.Config` class, an instance of which is used to consume the JSON.

 The `Config` class exposes the static `from_file` method, a constructor, and the instance method `for_environment`.

-### from_file(filename)
+#### from_file(filename)

-The configuration will be consumed by the python application using an instance of the `Config` class.
 You can create an instance of `Config` from a JSON file using the static `Config.from_file(filename)` method.

 In the example below, note the `serverAddress` configuration value is retrieved using the snake_case `server_address` property even though the value is specified as camelCase in the JSON.